One of my personal favorite crime stores ever has to be the story of Jack The Ripper.

 Jack The Ripper Was Not A Freemason

-Nevertheless, a direct linkage between Jack the Ripper and Freemasonry wasn’t established.
+A direct linkage between Jack the Ripper and Freemasonry was never established.